-The learner should be able to describe properties of geometrical shapes and spatial relationships in real life experiences.
+By the end of this strand, the learner should be able to describe properties of geometrical shapes and spatial relationships in real life experiences.

 LINES

 The learning of geometry starts with the learners modeling straight and curved lines.
 In Grade One, learners model these lines through different activities.
 In this sub-strand, the straight lines and curved lines concept is developed further.